To take your Squarespace 5 site offline, there are a few options:

 Logging in after your account closes

-Once your account closes, you'll see a "not available" screen when you go to your direct login URL.
+Once your account closes, a "not available" screen will display when you go to your direct login URL.

 Click Login in the top-right corner to access your billing panel.
 Here you can: